StevenVdEeckt/cgalore/README.md

 - `list_of_speakers.txt` lists the speakers represented in the split.

 The experiment directories also contain the memory-set definitions used by rehearsal-based baselines where applicable.

-## License and acknowledgements

-This repository contains research code built on top of ESPnet.
-Please also follow the license and citation requirements of [ESPnet](https://github.com/espnet/espnet) and of the datasets and baseline implementations used in the experiments.